Japan travel tips for first time visitors

 - Everything is tiny.
 Hotel rooms are tiny (like capsule hotels), restaurants are tiny, cars and vans are tiny – everything in Japan feels smaller.
 Have you heard of the Kei Car vehicle class?

-- Most standard hotel rooms have twin beds, not queen sized beds.
+- Most standard hotel rooms have twin beds.
 Consider this before booking your hotels.
 Search for cheap Japan hotels here.